 The National Theatre isn't one of those organisations that plays safe or shuns risk-taking.
 Of course, old favourites make regular appearances, but there's also lots of new and interesting things which pop up on quite a regular basis.
 Some, like the brilliant 'War Horse', are ideas which, at least on paper, might not have seemed potential hits.
-Try thinking how you might have reacted to the...
+Try thinking how you might have reacted to the suggestion of having puppet horses made of see-through cane as the major feature of the...
 Read more

 Fired from his skiffle band, Francis Henshall becomes minder to Roscoe Crabbe, a small time East End hood, now in Brighton to collect £6000 from his fiancee’s dad.
 But Roscoe is really his sister Rachel posing as her own dead brother, who’s been killed by her boyfriend Stanley Stubbers.
 Holed up at the Cricketers’ Arms, the permanently ravenous Francis spots the chance of an extra meal ticket and takes a second job with one Stanley Stubbers, who is hiding from the police and waiting to be re-united with Rachel.
 To prevent discovery, Francis must keep his two guvnors apart.
 Simple.